+energy, the criteria include comprehensive safety and waste management rules.

+Enabling activities

+directly enable other activities to make a substantial contribution to an environmental objective.

+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under

-energy, the criteria include Does the financial product invest in fossil gas and/or nuclear energy related comprehensive activities that comply with the EU Taxonomy? safety and waste Yes: management rules.
-In fossil gas In nuclear energy No Х The two graphs below show in green the minimum percentage of investments that Enabling are aligned with the EU Taxonomy.
-As there is no appropriate methodology to activities determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the directly enable Taxonomy alignment in relation to all the investments of the financial product other activities including sovereign bonds, while the second graph shows the Taxonomy to make a alignment only in relation to the investments of the financial product other than substantial sovereign bonds. contribution to an 1.
-Taxonomy-alignment of 2.
-Taxonomy-alignment of investments environmental investments including sovereign excluding sovereign bonds\ objective. bonds\ 0% 0% Transitional Taxonomy-aligned ■ Taxonomy-aligned (no fossil gas & activities are (no fossil gas & nuclear) activities for nuclear) which low-100% Non Taxonomy-Non Taxonomy-100% carbon aligned aligned alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures performance.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy6?

+The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

 What is the minimum share of investments in transitional and enabling activities?

-Not applicable.
-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy? are Not applicable. sustainable investments with What is the minimum share of socially sustainable investments? an environmental Not applicable. objective that do not take into account the criteria for What investments are included under "#2 Other", what is their purpose and are environmentally there any minimum environmental or social safeguards? sustainable economic The '#2 Other' bucket comprises of two main types of holdings: 1) Issuers which have activities under been approved by the Investment Manager, but which either have a weak ESG starting
+What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

+The '#2 Other' bucket comprises of two main types of holdings: 1) Issuers which have been approved by the Investment Manager, but which either have a weak ESG starting

-&lt;sup>6 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+6 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulations (EU) 2022/1214.